Getseeds-GSD/Getseeds-Token/README.md

   ![alt tag](https://github.com/Getseeds-GSD/Getseeds-Token/blob/master/seeders4.png)

    Calling all Bloggers and Artist!!!.
 Seeders is a social network that pays you to watch your content grow!

    At Seeders, we have developed a decentralized platform that rewards you for providing meaningful and insightful content.
 In doing so, bloggers and Artist earn tokens which can be converted into other currency, for talking about their interest, lifestyle, hobbies or just about anything.

+# OUR VISION

+To provide a decentralized platform for talented people, to get paid while expressing their ideas.
+We will also encourage and combine innovation, charity, and talent so that our users can provide the best possible content to the community and to the world.